maybebyte/anthesis/why-self-host.md

 # Why self-host/use FLOSS?

-People often don't understand why I choose to be my own provider and use libre software when the payoff is, to them, about the same.
-Or why I won't repair a broken Windows/macOS installation (I realize that refusing to repair proprietary operating systems has the potential to come across as 'holier-than-thou.'
-That said, I don't want to contribute to these companies' success, nor their hold on those that want my aid, for reasons that will become evident shortly).
+People often don't understand why I choose to be my own provider and use libre software, or why I won't repair a broken Windows/macOS installation.[^1]

+[^1]: I realize that refusing to repair proprietary operating systems can come across as 'holier-than-thou.'
+That said, I don't want to contribute to the success Microsoft and Apple enjoy, nor their hold on those that want my aid, for reasons mentioned in this document.

-Libre software has these benefits among others:
+Allow me to explain my reasoning/proselytize.
+Libre software confers these benefits among others:

-- Free as in freedom and free as in free beer (though you should donate to a project if you find it useful).
+- Free as in freedom and free as in free beer (donations are often what keep projects alive).
 - Libre software is collaborative.
 Bugs are reported, pull requests are made, and the software is better for everyone as a result.
 Even those that aren't developers.